simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributecopy.md

         ],
     ],

-Copy a single attribute to more then one attribute (user's `uid` will be copied to the user's `username` and to `urn:mace:dir:attribute-def:uid`)
+Copy a single attribute to more than one attribute (user's `uid` will be copied to the user's `username` and to `urn:mace:dir:attribute-def:uid`)

     'authproc' => [
         50 => [